FerretDB/FerretDB/website/docs/operators/update_operators/array-update-operators.md

 ## $addToSet

-The `$addToSet` operator updates an array by adding a specified element to an array if the elenent does not already exist in the array.
+The `$addToSet` operator updates an array by adding a specified element to an array if the element does not already exist in the array.
 If the specified element exists in the array, the `$addToSet` operator will not modify the array.

 Insert the following documents into a `store` collection: